feniljain/knowledge-base/miscellaneous/anime/README.md

 - Higehiro: after being rejected, I shaved and took in a highschool runaway
 - Ballroom e Youkoso(Welcome to the ballroom)
 - One Week Friends
+- Call of the night
+- Rent a Girlfriend
+- Beastars

 ## Sports: